 Applicable data privacy and security obligations may require us to notify relevant stakeholders of security incidents.
 Such disclosures are costly, and the disclosures or the failure to comply with such requirements could lead to adverse consequences.
 If we (or a third party upon whom we rely) experience a security incident or are perceived to have experienced a security incident, we may experience adverse consequences.
 These consequences may include: government enforcement actions (for example, investigations, fines, penalties, audits, and inspections); additional reporting requirements and/or oversight; restrictions on processing sensitive information (including personal data); litigation (including class claims); indemnification obligations; negative publicity; reputational harm; monetary fund diversions; interruptions in our operations (including availability of data); financial loss; and other similar harms.
 Security incidents and attendant consequences may cause customers to stop using our platform and products, deter new customers from using our platform and products, and negatively impact our ability to grow and operate our business.
 A security breach may cause us to breach customer contracts.
 Our agreements with certain customers may require us to use industry-standard or reasonable measures to safeguard personal information.
 We also may be subject to laws that require us to use industry-standard or reasonable security measures to safeguard personal information.
-We also may be subject to laws that require us to use industry-standard or reasonable security in our contracts are sufficient to protect us from liabilities, damages, or claims related to our data privacy and security obligations.
-A security breach could lead to claims by our customers could end their relationships with us.
-There can be no assurance that limitations of liability in our contracts are sufficient or our customers could their relationships with us.
-There can be no assurance that the limitations of liability in our contracts would
+Our contracts may not contain limitations of liability, and even when they do, there can be no assurance that limitations of liability in our contracts are sufficient to protect us from liabilities, damages, or claims related to our data privacy and security obligations.
+A security breach could lead to claims by our customers or other relevant stakeholders that we have failed to comply with such legal or contractual obligations.
+As a result, we could be subject to legal action or our customers could end their relationships with us.
+There can be no assurance that the limitations of liability in our contracts would be enforceable or adequate or would otherwise protect us from liabilities or damages, and in some cases our customer agreements do not limit our remediation costs or liability with respect to data breaches.